Connection Between Childhood Trauma and Addiction

 Addressing Trauma in Substance Abuse Treatment

 Fortunately, there are options out there to manage trauma and substance abuse at the same time.
 In some ways, it’s part of the whole recovery process, addressing substance abuse requires working through the trauma that preceded it.
-There’s no safer place to unpack that than in the warm embrace and with the oversight and guidance of caring professionals.
+There is no safer place to unpack that than in the warm embrace and with the oversight and guidance of caring professionals.

-Trauma-Informed Services consider “knowledge about trauma—its impact, interpersonal dynamics, and paths to recovery—and incorporate this knowledge thoroughly in all aspects of service delivery.â€
+Trauma-Informed Services consider knowledge about trauma its impact, interpersonal dynamics, and paths to recovery and incorporate this knowledge thoroughly in all aspects of service delivery.

-Trauma-Specific Services have a more focused primary goal “to address directly the impact of trauma on people’s lives and to facilitate trauma recovery and healingâ€.
+Trauma-Specific Services have a more focused primary goal to address directly the impact of trauma on people’s lives and to facilitate trauma recovery and healing.

-Dual Diagnosis Treatment generally encompasses the same ideas as above and means that someone with substance abuse is also dealing with mental illness.
 Trauma can, of course, present itself as any type of mental illness, be it; depression, posttraumatic stress disorder, anxiety, etc. the way our minds deal with and process these experiences is unique to each individual.

-A dual diagnosis, or a co-occurring disorder, treatment regimen works to treat both aspects.
 To truly kick the addiction to drugs or alcohol once and for all, it requires properly dealing with the trauma you’ve experienced, otherwise, you’re just setting yourself up for a potential relapse.

 How to Get Help With Addiction